FAQ TECHNICAL INFO AND DEFINITIONS

 Passenger Tire Sizing

-P-Metric
+1. P-Metric

-European Metric
+2. European Metric

+This is the metric to the right of the P Metric, following the forward slash.
 Essentially, this system was a conversion of the Numeric system from inches to millimeters.
 Aspect ratio appears in the size designation in most cases where it is other than 82.

 Light Truck Tire Sizing

 Sizing for light truck tires takes the performance requirements of the vehicle, and the tires, into account.
-Light truck tires have evolved along with the expanded applications of trucks and vans that have grown to be multi-purpose vehicles that we use for work, for recreation or as passenger vehicles.There are three primary light truck tire sizing systems: Light Truck Metric, Light Truck High Floatation and Light Truck Numeric.
+Light truck tires have evolved along with the expanded applications of trucks and vans that have grown to be multi-purpose vehicles that we use for work, for recreation or as passenger vehicles.
+There are four primary light truck tire sizing systems: Light Truck Metric, Light Truck High Floatation, Light Truck Numeric and Light Truck European Commercial Metric.

-Light Truck Metric
+1. Light Truck Metric

 This sizing system mirrors the P-Metric system for passenger tires.

-Light Truck High Flotation
+2. Light Truck High Flotation

-Light truck high flotation tires have evolved as lower aspect ratio tires became more popular on light trucks.
+Light truck high flotation tires have evolved as lower aspect ratio tires and became more popular on light trucks.
 The combination of lower aspect ratios and high flotation yielded better traction on sand and soft soil found in off-road situations.

-Light Truck Numeric
+3. Light Truck Numeric

 This older system is still widely used, mostly on commercial vehicles.